Romania

 Travel Guides

-Short descriptions of Romania appear in two of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring and Eastern Europe.
+Short descriptions of Romania appear in three of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Southeastern Europe, and Eastern Europe.

 More about this book: